MichaIng/DietPi-Docs/docs/software/dns_servers.md

     - Select *Static DNS* from the list, then choose a DNS server, or manually enter a custom entry.
     - Once completed, select *Apply* to save the changes.

+=== "DietPi differences"

+    The DietPi Pi-hole implementation uses the official installer script, but it comes with a few differences, compared to the official default setup:

+    1. The `/var/log/pihole.log` plain text DNS query log is disabled by default.
+It is a second query log implementation, as `/etc/pihole/pihole-FTL.db` is used as a database-wise log implementation already, used by the web interface to search long-term logs.
+If you however want to use the `pihole -t`/`pihole tail` command, to print colourised logs to console, you need to re-enable the file-based logging:

+        ```sh
+        pihole -l on
+        ```

+        Also the DietPi [logging system](../dietpi_tools/#quick-selections) needs to be changed, to disable DietPi-RAMlog, as otherwise `/var/log/pihole.log` is cleared hourly.
+    2. The logging duration for the database-wise DNS query log in `/etc/pihole/pihole-FTL.db` is reduced from 365 days to 2 days.
+An internal discussion revealed that no-one of us uses logs old than a few hours.
+One year of logs leads to database sizes from hundreds of MiBs to GiBs.
+We leave it at 2 days so that web interface dashboard graphs/diagrams are not empty after Pi-hole (re)starts.
+You can easily adjust the logging duration by editing the `/etc/pihole/pihole-FTL.conf` config file.
+E.g. to restore the default 365 days of logs:

+        ```sh
+        MAXDBDAYS=365
+        ```

 === "Updating Pi-hole"

     Pi-hole can be updated via the shell command `pihole -up`.